 Pigeon Hole Cafe introduction

 Pigeon Hole Cafe is run by Richard and Belinda Weston from Weston Farm.
-They have recently hired gun chef Peter Cooksley to introduce exciting new dishes.

 Given that there is sometimes confusion for visitors we should just mention that there are two places with similar names in Hobart.
 Jay and Emma Patey used to own Pigeon Hole Cafe until they sold it to Belinda and Richard.